Biodiversity

 Monitoring

-Rich biodiversity is evident from the two detailed surveys of woody species biodiversity that we have commissioned in these districts.
+Rich biodiversity is evident from the two detailed surveys of woody species biodiversity that we have commissioned in these two districts, where wild coffee and forest-friendly honey are being gathered.
 These scientific surveys are further complemented by community biodiversity monitoring (CBM), in which local residents conduct regular assessments of the forest biodiversity.
+The baseline and endline surveys will provide information on how biodiversity is being conserved in these forests.

 To complement the community-driven plant surveys, motion-sensitive wildlife cameras and microclimate sensors have been installed throughout the forests.
-These devices capture data on the local climate and document a wide range of diverse, fascinating, and colorful creatures, including Colobus and De Brazza monkeys, Blue and vervet monkeys, olive baboons, honey badgers, civet cats, genets, antelope, caracals, porcupines, bush pigs, and more.
+These devices capture data on the local climate (temperature and humidity) and document a wide range of diverse, fascinating, and colourful wildlife, including Colobus and De Brazza monkeys, Blue and vervet monkeys, olive baboons, honey badgers, civet cats, genets, antelope, caracals, porcupines, bush pigs, and more.

-Zoom into the interactive map to find out the biodiversity plots and the location of wildlife cameras and microclimate sensors.
+Explore the interactive map to discover the locations of CBM biodiversity plots, as well as wildlife cameras and microclimate sensors.

 Wildlife